Proof of Vaccination Not Required to Visit Public Libraries

 Overdue fines will be charged on all materials with the exception of children's materials.

-Limited in person programming begins the first week of October as space permits at the Blenheim, Chatham, Dresden, Ridgetown, Tilbury and Wallaceburg branches.
+Limited in person programming is currently on hold but will be available as space permits and government rules allow at the Blenheim, Chatham, Dresden, Ridgetown, Tilbury and Wallaceburg branches.

-Washrooms are open.
+Washrooms are open at every branch.
 The washrooms on the second floor of the Chatham Branch are closed.

 Tutoring space is available subject to space limitations and the need to physically distance.

 CKPL will accept proctoring requests based on space availability and staffing levels.

 Opportunities for Room Rentals are available in Blenheim, Chatham, Dresden and Wallaceburg branches.
 The rental of library meeting spaces requires proof of vaccination for all patrons attending the meeting or event.
 Occupants must also adhere to social distancing measures and wear a mask at all times.